Editorial statute

 3. We want to surprise with our topics and our publications.

-2. When we make promises to our whistleblowers, they can rely on us to
+2. When we make promises to our informats, they can rely on us to keep those promises.

 5. We protect our sources to the best of our ability.